 In the 90's, the internet reached an initially unexpected expansion leading to the IPv4 address space exhaustion.
-Meanwhile, several steps were taken to make better use of the 32-bits IPv4 address space:
+Meanwhile, several steps were taken to make better use of the rather limited 32-bits IPv4 address space:

-- Use of 8, 16 and 24 bits prefixes-length masks (classful addressing) as a first step in adjusting the number of addresses assigned to a network to real requirements. - Classless addressing.
-The free prefix-length definition allows a much better adjustment to real needs (e.g. 30 bits prefix for two nodes dedicated links). - Use of private addresses together with address translation (NAT) capable devices.
-A big number of private node addresses, not globally unique, require only one globally unique public address.
+- The use of 8-, 16-, and 24-bits network prefix-length (classful) as a first step in adjusting the number of addresses assigned to a network to its real needs. - Classless addressing.
+The free network prefix-length definition allows a much better adjustment to real needs (e.g., 30 bits prefix for a two nodes dedicated link). - Use of private addresses together with address translation (NAT) capable devices.
+A big number of private node addresses, not globally unique, all sharing a single globally unique public address.

-With special focus on definitely solving the address space issue, a successor for IPv4 was developed, initially known as IP-NG (Next Generation) it was later given the version number six and is now currently known as IPv6.
+With special focus on definitely solving the address space issue, a successor for IPv4 was developed, initially known as IP-NG (IP Next Generation) it was later given the version number six and is now currently known as IPv6.